 - Postmates: Postmates offers Occupational Accident Insurance to delivery drivers in all states except California; however, drivers must still have their own auto insurance coverage.
 Their policy covers various damages, from medical expenses to total disability.

 - DoorDash: DoorDash provides auto insurance for delivery drivers only in instances where they cause damages to others while actively engaging in a delivery.

-If your accident involves a food delivery company not listed here, our team can review their policy terms to see whether they may be held liable.
+If your accident involves a food delivery company not listed here, our Baltimore car accident lawyer can review their policy terms to see whether they may be held liable.